 The differences between encouragement and praise can be difficult to grasp for those who believe in praise and have seen immediate results.
 They have seen children respond to praise with beaming faces.
 However, they don’t think about the long-term effects.
 Praise is not encouraging because it teaches children to become “approval junkies.”
 They learn to depend on others to evaluate their worth.
 Encouragement leads to self reflection and self evaluation.

-Now let's get back the the fact that children like praise.
-(So do I.) Praise is a little like candy.
+Now let's get back to the fact that children like praise.
+(So do I.) Praise is a like candy.
 A little can be very satisfying.
 Too much can cause problems.
 Awareness is the key.
 Notice if your kids are becoming addicted to praise—need it all the time.

 Those who want to change from praise to encouragement may find it awkward to stop and think before making statements that have become habitual.
 It will help to keep the following questions in mind when wondering whether the statements you make to children are praise or encouragement: